Talk to us 01204 238 046

 Jan 31, 2023

-If you’re looking to join the Framework game in 2023, then look no further than the Crown Commercial Service (CCS).
+If you’re looking to win public sector contracts, you need to understand how framework agreements work.
+When it comes to frameworks the Crown Commercial Service (CCS) is a key place to go.
 CCS is the largest public procurement service in the UK, currently listing 2,561 suppliers over 115 agreements totalling an enormous £2.8 billion per year.
 This work is spread over 17,000 customer organisations, meaning more opportunities for contract awards than you could otherwise dream of tendering for!

 Created to help buyers procure goods and services from the central government, this framework for public procurement is a stable and regulated option that draws upon national buying power.
 With opportunities for sole traders through to multinational corporations, CCS provides a vast amount of opportunity for suppliers of any size.